FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_4.md

 Before we get started with any code, we should first go over [mdbook](https://github.com/rust-lang-nursery/mdBook) a little bit.
 If you are not familiar, mdbook is an application that enables its users to create books using markdown files and a toml file for configuration.
 You are probably familiar with the format because [TRPL](https://doc.rust-lang.org/book/index.html) is built using it and while HTML is probably the most popular output it has the ability to render into a few other formats.
 These other formats are provided through a plugin system which has two sides, preprocessors and renderers.
 Each side is really aptly named, the preprocessors will get the information first then the renderer will get the information last.
 Both types of plugins communicate with the main mdbook process via stdin and stdout.
 The basic workflow is that mdbook will read in the book and it's contents from the file system, generate a struct that represents that book and then serializes it to json and pipes it to a child process.
 If that child process is a preprocessor, it will deserialize, update, re-serialize and then pipe that back, if it is a render it will deserialize and then render that however it likes.
 At this point, we are going to focus on the preprocessor because wasm isn't currently a great candidate for dealing with the file system or network and the preprocessor doesn't need any of that.

 In the [official guide](https://rust-lang-nursery.github.io/mdBook/for_developers/preprocessors.html) the mdbook team outlined the basic structure as being an struct that implements the trait `Preprocessor` which requires two methods `name`, `run` and allows an optional method `supports` which by default returns true.
 The main entry point being the `run` method, which take a `PreprocessorContext` and a `Book` and returns a `Result<Book>`.
-While this is a good start, because it provides a nice structure to adhere to, in actuality there are a few more things we need to do.
-First, we need to have this implementation inside of a command line application and that it can support running with no arguments as well as with the `supports` argument.
-If the supports argument is provided, the application should use the exit status code to indicate if it does support a particular renderer.
+While this is a good way to explain what is needed, in actuality a preprocessor would look a little different.
+First, instead of a struct that implements a trait, it can just be a command line application that can support running with no arguments as well as with the `supports` argument.
+If the supports argument is provided, the application should use the exit status code to indicate if it does (0) or does not (1) support a particular renderer.
 If no argument was provided we would then deserialize the context and book provided from stdin (as a tuple).
-Once those two values are acquired, you can pass them off to your implementation of preprocessor's run method and then serialize the book it returns and send that back out to stdout.
-Let's quickly look at what a preprocessor might look like if it just updates any references to WASM as Wasm (because wasm isn't an acronym).
+Once those two values are acquired, you can manipulate the book however you'd like and then serialize the it and send that back out via stdout.
+Let's quickly look at what a preprocessor might look like if it just updates any "WASM" strings to "Wasm" (because wasm isn't an acronym).
 For this example, we are going to update the runner.
 First we want to add a few more dependencies, namely mdBook, docopt, serde and serde_derive.

 ``` toml
 # ./crates/example-runner/Cargo.toml